 A Second Nursery Opens

-Another chapter of the Treetops Nursery story started in September 2010, when a new site on the Webb Estate in Purley was also acquired.
+Another chapter of the Cumnor House Nursery story began in September 2010, when a new site on the Webb Estate in Purley was acquired.

 In September 2010 the school became part of the Cognita Schools group and has benefited from significant investment and refurbishment of the buildings and teaching facilities.

-The school bus is introduced across various routes and also runs regularly between the Boys’ School and the Girls’ School to make the school run a little easier for parents with children at both.
+The school bus is introduced with various routes.
+It also runs regularly between the boys’ and girls’ schools to make the school run a little easier for parents with children at both.